laudena/kaspa-change-o-matic/README.md

 #### Breadboard layout
 <img src="./media/coinOmatic_sketch.png" width=600px/>

-* The Raspberry Pi and the Coin Acceptor use different power sources (12V and 5V respectively).
+* The Raspberry Pi and the Coin Acceptor use different power sources (5V and 12V respectively).
-* In the future I will use a single power source, but for now I only connect their grounds, to receive the Coin Acceptor signal.
+* In the future I will use a single power source, but for now I only connect their grounds, so that the raspberry pi can receive the Coin Acceptor signal.
+* Coin Acceptor signal received as active low signal on the raspberry gpio

 ### UI